Critical Reasoning

 Problem

-Even when I atomised the text, the passive structure bored the user before they learned anything.
+Even when I atomised the text, the passive structure would bored the user before they learned anything.

 Solution